 Residents sued the company for the “unreasonable nuisances” caused by the large-scale factory farming.
 This included odors, flies, and noise pollution from trucks entering and leaving the premises of the three industrial-scale hog farms.

-On Friday, a federal jury ruled in the residents’ favor.
+In August, a federal jury ruled in the residents’ favor.
 The jury noted in particular that Smithfield Foods failed to contain the “obnoxious, recurrent odors and other causes of noises” and criticised the company for the state of the farms.
+Following the lawsuit, the company decided to shutter its Clayton, North Carolina meat distribution facility, which will permanently close in October.

 There are so many animals on these farms, packed together to maximize profit, that the farms are “generat[ing] many times more sewage than entire towns.”
 One neighbor compared the smell to that of rotting corpses, saying that he was driven out of his home due to the intolerable stench.